akaigoro/df4j/README.md

 In multithreaded environment, such a resource counter can be represented with a semaphore.
 In actor environment, actors are not allowed to block on semaphores.
-Instead, they can use equivalent feature: class DataflowNode.Sema.
+Instead, they can use equivalent feature: class DataflowNode.Semafor.
 It reminds DataflowNode.Input, but does not holds messages, but only a counter, allowing the dataflow node to execute only when the counter is greater than zero.
 Each execution of the DataflowNode.act() method reduces the counter by one.

-To imitate acquiring semaphore, we create an intermediate Actor with Sema instantiated.
+To imitate acquiring semaphore, we create an intermediate Actor with Semafor instantiated.
 Working actor sends itself to that intermediate actor and, if semaphore is open, working actor is sent further to the dispatcher.

 <pre>
     class SemaActor extends Actor<Actor<Assignment>> {
-    	Sema counter=new Sema();
+    	Semafor counter=new Semafor();
     	Dispatcher dispatcher; // initialize by IOC or in constructor

         @Override